ekko771/federatorai-operator/docs/crd_alamedaservice.md

 - Field: enableFedemeter
   - type: boolean
   - description: Federator.ai Operator will deploy Fedemeter and you must add your Fedemeter serviceAccount to privileged SecurityContextConstraints
+- Field: enableVPA
+  - type: boolean
+  - description: Federator.ai Operator will deploy admissionController/alameda-evictioner if this field is set to _true_.
+Default is _true_.
+- Field: enableGPU
+  - type: boolean
+  - description: Federator.ai Operator will deploy federatorai-agent-gpu if this field is set to _true_.
+Default is _true_.
 - Field: imageLocation
   - type: string
   - description: It sets the image location when pulling Alameda component images.